 Interest in Possession Trusts

-- Beneficiary has the right to income.
+- Life tenant has the right to income or use of trust property.

-- Capital is preserved for other beneficiaries.
+- Capital is preserved for the remainderman (often the next generation).

 Family Trusts

-- Used to manage family assets.
+- Designed to protect and manage family assets across generations.

 How to Set Up a Trust in the UK